 Story by Barry Harman & Harve Brosten | Teleplay by Bob Weiskopf & Bob Schiller

 Though this is a “very special episode” (one that lacks both Mike and Gloria), this script is clearly a step above some of the year’s other heavy-handed installments.
-Much of this is a result of the fresh premise, and while this series has dealt with homosexuality before, this is the strongest exploration of it.
+Much of this is a result of the fresh premise, and while this series has dealt with someone being gay before, this is the strongest exploration of it.
 (Note that this episode introduces Weiskopf & Schiller, two of Lucy’s writers, who are clearly relishing the ability to write topical scripts — but are also responsible for the season’s violent shifts in tone.)
 There are some laughs and a couple of great performances.

 02) Episode 163: “Edith’s 50th Birthday (II)” (Aired: 10/16/77)